igomezv/nnogada/README.md

 --------------------
 TO DO:

-- Automatic tunning of neural netowks with genetic algorithms.
+- Automatic tunning of neural netowks with genetic algorithms (DEAP).
-- Read file in NeuralManager
+- Read file in NeuralManager (not analytical function).